The Real Reason Some of Us Are Chronically Late

 People are late because they don’t want to be early.

 Most of us know people who are always on time because they hate being late.
-I fall into this category; in fact, I’m paranoid of being tardy.
+I fall into this category; in fact, I’m paranoid about being tardy.
 I get to places embarrassingly early, which sometimes requires me to park my car around the corner and wait surreptitiously just so others don’t notice the real time I arrived.
 (Sometimes I think that if I was a ninja, I'd still get to places dreadfully early, yet would be comforted by the fact that since I was a ninja no one could tell if I was there.)

 Because people like me hate to be tardy, we are always on time.
 But just as we hate to be late, another cohort hates to be early.
 These anti-early birds really want to be punctual—they just prefer to be right on time.